The Dark Side Of Validation

 Step 3: Develop A Gratitude Practice

-If you think about it, low self-esteem and f*ckwithability often stems from a lack mindset–that personal sense of ‘not enough-ness’ that we discussed in step 2.
+If you think about it, low self-esteem and f*ckwithability often stem from a lack mindset–that personal sense of ‘not enough-ness’ that we discussed in step 2.

 According to The Positive Psychology Blog, when we practice gratitude our brain releases lashings of dopamine and serotonin, the two crucial neurotransmitters responsible for our happiness.
 Their effects can be felt immediately, boosting our mood no matter what mindset we’ve had prior to the gratitude practice itself.